pola-rs/polars/README.md

 Oh yeah.. and get a cup of coffee because compilation will take while during the first run.

+## Python
+A subset of the Polars functionality is also exposed throught Python bindings.
+You can install them for linux with:

+`$ pip install --upgrade -i https://test.pypi.org/simple/ py-polars`

+Next you can check the [10 minutes to py-polars notebook](examples/10_minutes_to_pypolars.ipynb)

 ## Documentation
 Want to know what features Polars support?
 [Check the current master docs](https://ritchie46.github.io/polars).